-Section 34 of FIPPA requires a hospital to make an annual report to the Information and Privacy Commissioner of Ontario (IPC).
-The IPC has an online reporting tool available on its website at www.ipc.on.ca.
+Section 34 of FIPPA and section 26 of MFIPPA require an institution that is also a health information custodian to make an annual report to the Information and Privacy Commissioner of Ontario (IPC).
+The IPC has an online reporting tool available on its website at www.ipc.on.ca

-The annual report must specify:
+The annual report is required to specify:

-- the number of requests for access to records under FIPPA as well as PHIPA; - the number of refusals under FIPPA and PHIPA, the provisions under which the refusal was made and the number of occasions on which each provision was invoked; - the number of uses or purposes for which personal information, including personal health information, is disclosed where the use or purpose is not included in the personal information bank index required under FIPPA or the written public statement required under PHIPA; - the amount of fees collected; and - any other information indicating an effort to put into practice the purposes of these statutes.
+• the number of requests for access under FIPPA/MFIPPA as well as PHIPA;

+- the number of refusals under FIPPA/ MFIPPA and PHIPA, the provisions under which the refusal was made and the number of occasions on which each provision was invoked; - the number of uses or purposes for which personal information, including personal health information, is disclosed where the use or purpose is not included in the personal information bank index required under FIPPA/MFIPPA or the written public statements required under PHIPA; - the amount of fees collected; and - any other information indicating an effort to put into practice the purposes of these statutes.

 Annual statistical reports are due by March 1 of the following year.
-Hospitals must also make this annual report (along with certain other documents specified by FIPPA) available to the public on the Internet or in a reading room, library or office designated for this purpose.
+An institution within the meaning of FIPPA must also make this annual report available to the public on the Internet or in a reading room, library or office designated for this purpose.